just22/dotfiles/README.md

 This is my dotfiles repository, a collection of configuration files I use on a daily basis.

-Main concern here is portability; I use different Unix-like OSs: RedHat Enterprise Linux at work, some Linux flavours and mostly OpenBSD at home and, of course, I like my apps behaving coherently wherever I run them.
+My main concern here is portability; I use different Unix-like OSs: RedHat Enterprise Linux at work, mostly OpenBSD and some Linux flavors at home;
+of course, I like my apps behaving coherently wherever I run them.